charlesakio/django_bloggy/README.md

 #To Do List:
-- [ ] Add a base.html
+- [x] Add a base.html
-- [ ] Add bootstrap in base.html
+- [x] Add bootstrap in base.html
-- [ ] Refactor all .html files to integrate with base.html
+- [x] Refactor all .html files to integrate with base.html
+- [ ] Seperate code and folders for css, js, images